Loaf-God7/TXv2-Pi-Project/README.md

 ### Reverting to stock firmware
 - SSH into your system
 - `sh sh /server/tmp/update_stm32.sh`
-- This will flash the infimech firmware that was last downloaded on your system.
+- This will flash the Infimech firmware that was last downloaded on your system.
-- Once the flash compeltes, power off and on the printer.
+- Once the flash completes, power off and on the printer.
 You can now use the printer stock again.

 ### Troubleshooting
 - If you're having issues with connection in Klipper, check klippy.log.
 You can also run screen, minicon, or a similar console on the SBC to view the UART signal the baud rate of the custom firmware is 250000.
-Power cycle the printer while keeping the SBC on and run your console of choise.
-Power on the pritner.
-You should see some sort of jubberish come through a few seconds after turning on the printer.
-The outout is not going to be plain text so do not worry about that.
+Power cycle the printer while keeping the SBC on and run your console of choice.
+Power on the printer.
+You should see some sort of gibberish come through a few seconds after turning on the printer.
+The output is not going to be plain text so do not worry about that.
 - If you're still having trouble, I have included a UART test firmware.
-You can edit flash_mainboard.sh to use that bin file insted, then flash as mentioned above.
+You can edit flash_mainboard.sh to use that bin file instead, then flash as mentioned above.
 That bin file will output "Hello from UART 3" in plain text from the STM32 every second.
-Connect your SBC via uart and open a console as mentioned above, but use a baudrate of 115200 this time.
+Connect your SBC via UART and open a console as mentioned above, but use a baud rate of 115200 this time.
 If you're wired up correctly, you should see the hello message after power cycling the printer.
 - Any questions, let me know in Discord.